ashejim/C769/_build/html/_sources/task1.md

 - Use your WGU email.
 - Provide a subject, your capstone course, and your program mentor's name (if not in your signature)
 - Clearly state your questions or requests.

+You only need to apply for IRB review if you are collecting data involving human participants (this is rarely needed).
+Otherwise, your project is in IRB compliance, and you should out a $\checkmark$ next to the IRB statement.
+For more details see [WGU IRB and Human Subject Protections FAQ](https://cm.wgu.edu/t5/Frequently-Asked-Questions/WGU-IRB-and-Human-Subject-Protections-FAQ/ta-p/2002).

 (task1:waiverform)=
 ## Waiver Form